How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Methods

-The atomic scale fields of the cracked sample were then coarse-grained (CG), which essentially involves Gaussian convolution to ensure mass and energy conservation during the discrete-continuum transition.
-The choice of the CG width $w$ will be discussed in detail below.
+Local continuum quantities were computed using a physically based Gaussian convolution technique, commonly known as the coarse-graining method \cite{Hardy1982,Goldhirsch2002}.
+This method offers the advantage of conserving both energy and mass during the homogenization procedure.
+With this technique, homogeneous fields for displacements, displacement gradients, strains, rotations, stresses, and potential energy were obtained for both the initial (Lagrangian) and deformed (Eulerian) configurations.
 As a result, the following continuum quantities were available in both Lagrangian and Eulerian configurations: displacements $u$, Hencky (logarithmic) strain tensor $\bm{\varepsilon}$, Cauchy stress tensor $\bm{\sigma}$ , potential energy density $\psi_{\rm{pot}}$ (sum of the atomic interactions) and mass density $\rho$.